jblakeman/memory-grid/README.md

 ###Notes/Todo###

-The game currently does not allow for a new game without refreshing the page.

 * Some things to add
-    1. "New Game" button to start new game after completion
     2. Keep running statistics
         * Total correct/incorrect ratio
         * Number of perfect games / total